California Speeding Ticket Cost

 True Cost of a Speeding Ticket in California

 One of the most common questions I get is that go into how much a California Speeding Ticket Costs?
-There are no simple answers because there is a variety of factors that go into how much a California Speeding Ticket Cost.
-In this article, we will go into the Factors that go into the cost of a speeding tickets.
+There are no simple answers because there is a variety of factors that go into how much a California Speeding Ticket costs.
+In this article, we will go into the Factors that go into the cost of speeding tickets.
 More specifically we will go into the calculations of penalties and assessments of traffic citations in California and their effects on your driving record.

 How much is a speeding ticket in California?

 A speeding ticket in California will cost anywhere from 350-500 and 800-1200 if you are going over 100mph.
 However, in court, you will hear the judge say your fine is 25 dollars but it will come out 10 times more.
 In order to understand the cost, it is important penalties and assessments.
 This sounds confusing and it is.
 For example, a ticket costing $50 will cost significantly more after the penalties and assessment.
 In the end, a ticket with a base fine of only 50.00 will cost 250 or 300 dollars.
 For a full explanation of California, Tickets are calculated you can go to the Sacramento Superior Court Website page about how fines are calculated.

 Why is my bail amount so high, how is my bail amount calculated?

 Your bail is the amount you would have to pay if you are convicted of the violation.
 It is calculated via a via a formula.
 For the formula, you can look at the table below.

 Why are traffic tickets so expensive in California